 Pasadena, CA 91125

-NASA will financially support the programs assigned time through this call for proposals.
-Principal investigators of programs assigned time will receive limited research and travel funding.
+Subject to the availability of funds, NASA will financially support the programs assigned time through this call for proposals.
+Principal investigators of programs assigned time will receive limited research and travel support contingent upon NASA Headquarters funding.
 Funding awards will be determined through formulaic means.
 NExScI will manage the Keck PI Data Awards and will contract with the Jet Propulsion Laboratory (JPL) to administer the disbursement of most of the funds.
-The funding instrument used by JPL will in most cases be in the form of a Research Support Agreement (RSA) depending on the size of the award and the nature of the Principal Investigator's home institution.
-An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables and can be awarded to educational and non-profit institutions.
+The funding instrument used by JPL will in most cases be in the form of a Research Support Agreement (RSA) depending on the size of the award and the nature of the PI's home institution.
+An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables.
+RSAs can be awarded to educational and non-profit institutions.
 JPL is unable to issue grants.
 Proposers should not include any budget information in the proposal.

 The only reporting necessary for RSAs is a final "end of contract" report outlining the work done and listing publications from the research.
 This report is not optional.

 For a complete description of available instruments, see the W.M.
 Keck Observatory: Observing at WMKO page.
-Note that all data taken with the High Resolution Echelle Spectrograph (HIRES) has a default proprietary period of 18 months and is then released to the community via the Keck Observatory Archive (KOA).
-Requests for extensions of this period MUST be included as part of the proposal and justified scientifically.
-All extensions must be approve by the NASA selecting official, NExScI Director Dr. Charles Beichman.
+Note that all data taken with the High Resolution Echelle Spectrograph (HIRES), the Near Infrared Spectrometer (NIRSPEC), and NIRC2 has a default proprietary period of 18 months and is then released to the community via the Keck Observatory Archive (KOA).
+Requests for extensions of this proprietary period MUST be included in the proposal and be scientifically justified.
+All extensions must be approved by the NASA selecting official, NExScI Director, Dr. Charles Beichman.

 Web Curator and NExScI Cognizant Official: Dr. Dawn Gelino